 # man locate

-Of course, you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you.
+Of course, you don’t have to use the Linux find file, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to look and find the files on Linux for you.
 They are available 24×7 and will take care of your request immediately.